Steps to go to College

 - Allow yourself sufficient time to fill out the application form.
 A “rush job” results in careless errors.
 Work in a quiet place alone, where you can give the job the consideration it deserves.

-- Read all questions on the form and think about your answers before you begin to write.
+- Research any essay questions on the school’s website so you can think about your answers before writing.

 - Make your answers truthful, specific and concise.
 Make sure to answer the question.